The Foolproof Guide for your First Ladakh Motorcycle Tour.

 Passing Through: Namika La Pass, Naki La Pass, Lamayuru Monastery, Gurudwara Pathar Sahib.

 The entire stretch from Kargil to Leh is a treat for sore eyes.
-Ride effortlessly here, take snapshots, soak in the scenery as you ride towards Leh.
+Ride effortlessly here, click some motorcycle photographs and soak in the scenery as you ride towards Leh.

-Stop at places you are passing through and cherish the momentary beauty of Ladakh.
+You’ll find yourself stopping at places and cherishing the momentary beauty of Ladakh.

 Wandering in Leh